Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Many of the examples used the FETCH

-statement in a sort of demonstrative way that is
+statement in a sort of demonstrative way

-them specifically.
+worth going over them specifically.
 Below we’ll use the letters C

 and D

-for the names of cursors.
+the names of cursors.
 Usually C

 ;